 And if you’re already a Hoppers regular, you won’t want to miss this because the Kings Cross menu has some specials only available here:

-- Jaffna Isso Vade
+- Jaffna Isso Vade with Curd Chilli;

-- Black Pepper Curry Leaf Prawn Skewers
+- Blue Swimmer Crab Kari and Black Pepper Curry Leaf Prawns.

 There’s more good news on the drinks front.
-Hoppers Kings Cross has the largest bar of its three sites (including beers on tap and ‘tap cocktails’), which might be a fine place to kill some time over swizzles, punches, coolers and IPAs if there’s delays at the station.
+Hoppers Kings Cross has the largest bar of its three sites (including beers on tap and ‘tap cocktails’), which might be a fine place to kill some time over swizzles, punches, coolers and IPAs if there are delays at the station.
 Among the list you’ll find:

 - Hoppers SPL (Sri Lankan Pale Lager), a collab with Camden Town Brewery